-- Students who are on 50% research or course assistantships register for at least 9 units and should register for 10 as the tuition is the same for 8 to 10 units.
+- Students who are on 50% research or course assistantships register for at least 8 units and should register for 10 as the tuition is the same for 8 to 10 units.

 - Students who are on 25% research or course assistantships should register for at least 9 or 10 units.
 The assistantship covers 5 units and the student must make up the difference.
 It is recommended that Ph.D. students seek a 50% assistantship (or two 25% assistantships.)

 - Students who are on a 90% research assistantship in the summer register for 3 units of CS499.
 If the student is TGR, then they register for 0 units of CS802.
 For students on 50% CAships, RAships or fellowships during the summer, the above rules apply.